abhisheksanghai/abhisheksanghai.github.io/_drafts/2019-05-23-journey-data-science-project.md

 - Clients trasferring data through flat files.
 - External Sources - This might involve scrapping data from various websites.

 Some social media platforms provide their own APIs (Application Program Interface) for accessing data.
-Although the introduction of GDPR(General Data Protection Regulation) means one cannot access a user's data without their consent.
+But the introduction of GDPR(General Data Protection Regulation) means one cannot access a user's data without their consent.
 Appropriate changes have been made in the APIs accordingly.